didiersmith/steve/chapters/the-weapons-development-program.md

 "Son," Vincent sighed, "Theo and Gwyn are about as aligned as it's possible to be.
 When they die, there's no question where they're going to go.
 I hope to meet them there someday.
 Never forget who all this is for," he said, gesturing around the lab.

 Xavier looked at his dad with newfound appreciation.
 He realized, in that moment, that his dad truly believed the stories he had told him while he was growing up.
-The MHI-10 wasn't just some computer that he and his friends had happened across, it was a bona fide piece of divine intervention.
-Indisputable proof of his creator's personal involvement, hard evidence that there was more to existence than the universe itself.
+The MHI-10 wasn't just some computer and the voice in his head wasn't just a quirk of his internal monologue - the computer was a bona fide piece of divine intervention, and the voice was God himself.
+Indisputable proof of his creator's personal involvement, hard evidence that there was more to existence than the universe as he knew it.

 He shook himself out of his revelation and checked the map on his phone.
 They were almost at the PR.